A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 \subsubsection{Application of other deep learning-based object algorithms to function block detection}

 In this experiment, SSD is applied to bitstream function block detection to demonstrate the effectiveness of the methodology.
 In the methodology, it is not necessary to choose YOLOv3 as the deep learning-based object detection algorithm.
-The training set and test set are the same as used in Sec.~\ref{4_5_1_sec}.
+The training set and test set are the same as used in Section~\ref{4_5_1_sec}.
 The bitstreams are generated by Vivado 2017.4.

-The evaluation results of SSD on the test set are listed in TABLE~\ref{table10}, together with the evaluation results of YOLOv3 in Sec.~\ref{4_5_1_sec}.
+The evaluation results of SSD on the test set are listed in TABLE~\ref{table10}, together with the evaluation results of YOLOv3 in Section~\ref{4_5_1_sec}.
 The evaluation results of SSD show that SSD also has the capability to detect function blocks.
 The methodology has generality to some degree and the other deep learning-based object detection algorithms with high performance can be applied.
-Compared with the performance of YOLOv3, the performance of SSD is evidently lower than YOLOv3. mAP@0.5 of SSD is slightly low than mAP@0.5 of YOLOv3.
+Compared with the performance of YOLOv3, the performance of SSD is evidently lower than YOLOv3.
 However, mAP@0.75 of SSD is much lower than YOLOv3.
-It is shown that the location accuracy of SSD is poor in this scenario.
+It is shown that the location accuracy of SSD for function blocks is poorer than YOLOv3 in this scenario.